 Quality Data combined with Machine Learning leads to faster inspection results

-Drones have already proven themselves in the wind energy industry, with so many efficiency and safety benefits.
+Drones have already proven themselves in the wind energy industry through efficiency and safety benefits.
 The focus is now shifting to advancements in data analysis,

 Benefits of Drones in Wind Turbine Inspections:

 primarily in automation and machine learning (ML).
 Measure’s data collection and analysis processes were developed with machine learning in mind, allowing us to build datasets with consistent labeling in a similar data type.
 Through our work with partners like AES, a global energy company, we have inspected thousands of wind turbines and collected one of the largest turbine datasets available.

 So, we were incredibly excited to work with AES and Google to employ Google's AutoML Vision technology to automatically identify defects and improve the speed of data analysis.

 How it Works

 Measure collects about 300 images per turbine, and with wind farms typically having dozens, or even hundreds, of turbines, we’ll usually end up with thousands of images that need to be processed and analyzed after each inspection.
 Our data engineering team had already been working to transform tedious processes from manual to automated, using both in-house and third-party solutions.
 To start, Measure developed a patent-pending method of automatically sorting and organizing large sets of turbine inspection images to make data processing more efficient.

 Working with AES and Google, Measure provided raw data sets and annotated inspection imagery from hundreds of past AES turbine inspections, which were used to train Google’s Machine Learning/Computer Vision models.
 Measure’s expert data analysts worked with Google to validate and refine the model through each stage of development.
 Measure is providing on-going expertise regarding turbine defect identification and classification to continuously advance the model’s results.